Key Takeaways

 Mobile-friendliness refers to how well a website works and displays on different mobile devices such as smartphones and tablets.
 A website is designed to adapt to different screen sizes and provide an optimal user experience when visited from mobile devices.

-- User experience: With more and more people using mobile devices to browse the internet, it’s crucial to provide them with a good user experience.
-If your website is not mobile-friendly, it can be difficult to read, navigate, and interact with on small screens, which can lead to a negative user experience and ultimately lower rankings on Google.
+- User experience: With more people using mobile devices to browse the internet, it’s crucial to provide a good user experience.
+If your website is not mobile-friendly, it can be difficult to navigate and interact with on small screens, which can lead to a negative user experience and lower rankings on Google.
+In practice, users will simply hit the back button and choose a competitor’s site instead.

-- Google’s mobile-friendly indexing: Google and other search engines prioritize mobile-friendly web pages in their search results, especially when searches are performed from mobile devices.
-Google has even switched to mobile-first indexing, meaning it primarily uses the mobile version of a webpage to assess and rank the content.
+- Google’s mobile-friendly indexing: Google and other search engines prioritize mobile-friendly web pages in search results, especially when searches are performed from mobile devices.
+Google has switched to mobile-first indexing, meaning it primarily uses the mobile version of a webpage to assess and rank content.
+Your mobile version is now more important than your desktop version.

 SSL Certificate – Secure your site